 150 years of Cardiff Metropolitan University

-Read more on the Cardiff Met website.
+Read more about the events to celebrate the occasion on the Cardiff Met website.

 Our next Undergraduate Open Day for 2015/16 entry is 3rd June 2015.

-The next Masters Open Day on Friday 19th June 2015 at 12pm.
+The next Masters Open Day is on Friday 19th June 2015 at 12pm.
 Please email CSADpostgradopenday@cardiffmet.ac.uk to book a place.